Welsh Revival – 1904

 Everywhere the atmosphere seemed charged with spiritual power.
 There was intense emotion, sometimes much crying sobbing, and sometimes gleefully smiling faces and joyful laughter.
 At other times there was deep devotion to Christ for his felt love.

-Some examples of things that happened:
+Some examples of the Spirit’s work

 The national employment was down the coal mines.
 These were places of terrible ungodliness.
 There was much swearing, blaspheming and gambling.
 But now services were held hundreds of feet under the earth.
 Sometimes 300 would gather to here the reading of Scripture sing hymns and offer prayers.